 Some financial examples might be filing a motion seeking child support, and certainly in a marriage where one spouse earns significantly more money than the other spouse, we would consider filing a motion seeking alimony.

-In order to file a motion, you normally need to prepare three basic documents:
+In order to file a motion, we need to prepare three basic documents:

 First, we need a Notice of Motion.
 This is the document that lists exactly what we are asking the judge to order, briefly but thoroughly.

-The second document that normally accompanies the motion packet is the Certification of the client.
+The second document is the Certification of the client.
 The Certification is your sworn statement as to exactly what's happening and why you want the relief that we are seeking in the notice of motion.

 Additional certifications from other "witnesses" can sometimes be helpful as well.

 The third document is the Case Information Statement.
 This important document is basically your family budget.
 It shows the judge exactly what the finances look like.
 What are the expenses?
 What are the debts?
-What are the assets these people have?
+What are the assets?
 How much does he earn?
 How much does she earn?
 What does he do?
 What does she do?
 What do the tax returns look like?

-Tax returns and other important financial documents are all attached to the Case Information Statement so that once it is presented to the judge, the judge has an idea of what the financial picture of this family looks like.
+Tax returns, current pay stubs, and other important financial documents are all attached to the Case Information Statement so that once it is presented to the judge, the judge has an idea of what the financial picture of this family looks like.

-In motions that deal with more complex issues, I will sometimes prepare a legal brief focusing on the particular laws that I believe support my client's motion in an effort to help the judge come to the conclusion that I am asking her to arrive at on behalf of my client.
+In motions that deal with more complex issues, I will sometimes prepare a legal brief focusing on the particular laws that I believe support my client's motion in an effort to help the judge come to the conclusion that I am asking her to arrive at.

-The other side will file a cross-motion with similar papers.
+The other side will then file a cross-motion with similar papers.

 We then have an opportunity to reply to the other side's cross-motion with your Reply Certification.

-Ultimately, the judge schedules the case for oral argument, which occurs on a Friday, when both lawyers come to Court and fight it out.
+Ultimately, the judge schedules the case for oral argument, which occurs on a Friday, when both lawyers come to Court and fight it out based upon what is in their previously-submitted documents.

 However, a day or two before the scheduled oral argument, many Judges will circulate their tentative decision.
 Both sides are instructed to read the tentative decision carefully.
 It is usually well thought-out by the judge and conclusively written.